markuskimius/csv-vim/README.md

 ```

 The macros are enabled automatically when editing a file with the extensions
 .csv, .psv, or tsv.
-It can also be enabled manually using `:CsvInit`,
+They can also be enabled manually using `:CsvInit`,
 `:PsvInit`, or `:TsvInit`.